 14.4 Each member of the Faculty Senate shall represent the Northern Illinois University faculty interests as a whole.

-14.5.1 The elected University Council faculty members of the Faculty Senate shall nominate the Executive Secretary of the University Council in accordance with Section 3.2 of the University Constitution and Section 1.3 of these Bylaws.
+14.5.1 The executive secretary of the University Council shall be elected by the voting members of the University Council from the elected faculty members of the University Council in accordance with Section 3.2 of the University Constitution and Section 1.3 of these Bylaws.
 The Executive Secretary of the Council shall also serve as President of the Faculty Senate.
 The Senate shall elect such other officers it may consider essential for the performance of its duties.

-184.108.40.206 The initial selection of candidates for the office of Executive Secretary of the University Council shall take place at the March meeting of the Faculty Senate.
+188.8.131.52 The initial selection of candidates for the office of Executive Secretary of the University Council shall take place at the second spring semester meeting of the Faculty Senate.
 Any faculty senator may suggest or second the suggestion of a candidate.
 To be qualified to serve, the candidate must be an elected faculty member of the University Council for the current and for the ensuing year.

-22.214.171.124 Faculty Senators who are elected members of the University Council will vote by secret ballot to accept or reject the nominee.
+18.104.22.168 The voting members of the University Council will vote by secret ballot to accept or reject the nominee at the last University Council meeting of the spring semester.

 14.5.3 The term of office for all officers shall begin August 16 and shall be for one year.
 An officer may serve successive terms.